paupino/rust-decimal/README.md

 ## Minimum Rust Compiler Version

+The current _minimum_ compiler version is [`1.51.0`](https://github.com/rust-lang/rust/blob/master/RELEASES.md#version-1510-2021-03-25) which was released on `2021-03-25` and included support for "const generics".

+### Updating the minimum supported version

-This library maintains support for rust compiler versions at least one year old and only updates the minimum version if and when required.
-The current minimum compiler version is [`1.46.0`](https://github.com/rust-lang/rust/blob/master/RELEASES.md#version-1460-2020-08-27) which was released on `2020-08-27`.
+This library maintains support for rust compiler versions that are 5 minor versions away from the current stable rust compiler version.
+For example, if the current stable compiler version is `1.50.0` then we will guarantee support up to and including `1.45.0`.
+Of note, we will only update the minimum supported version if and when required.